2.43: Seiin High School Boys Volleyball Team

 2.43: Seiin High School Boys Volleyball Team (2.43 清陰高校男子バレー部, Nī Ten Yonsan Seiin Kōkō Danshi Barē-bu) is a Japanese volleyball light novel series written by Yukako Kabei and illustrated by Aiji Yamakawa.
 Shueisha have published five volumes in three seasons since March 2015 under their Shueisha Bunko imprint.
 A manga adaptation with art by Yamakawa has been serialized in Shueisha's josei manga magazine Cocohana from July to September 2018.
-An anime television series adaptation by David Production aired from January to March 2021, on the NoitaminA block.
+An anime television series adaptation produced by David Production aired from January to March 2021, on the NoitaminA block.

 "2.43" refers to the height of the net for male volleyball, 2.43 m.